Self-Hosted or Cloud Based Digital Signage Software. Which is Best?

 - On-premise digital signage software solutions aren’t billed monthly like SaaS offerings.
 The business simply purchases perpetual licenses based on the number of servers and players they require.

 - Businesses retain control of their backend technology.
-They can use their own servers or one of the many hosting services who cater to corporate clients.
+They can use their own servers or one of the many hosting services that cater to corporate clients.

 - They can integrate their self-hosted digital signage server with other systems by taking advantage of API’s and customization.